Anandamohinidasi/drv-game/README.md

 Checkout the [live demo in here](https://derivco-game.herokuapp.com/).
 Checkout all [project (associated files and code) in here](https://github.com/Anandamohinidasi/drv-game).

-This document will offer futter explanations about:
+This document will offer futher explanations about:
 - running the project locally;
 - building and deploying
  As well as provide all the information about: